 This one-hour course will highlight research findings regarding the thoughts and behaviors of individuals who perpetuate acts of targeted violence, processes to develop a school threat assessment team and guidance on community engagement and overcoming the Bystander Effect.

 Basic Behavior Threat Assessment

-This seven-hour course, to be delivered virtually, will explore the basic procedures and guidelines for threat assessment teams.
-Topics will include strategies for diverting students on a violent trajectory, components of threat assessment policies and procedures, defining and identifying behaviors for assessment screenings and levels of interventions needed to deter acts of violence.
+This seven-hour course explores the basic procedures and guidelines for threat assessment teams.
+Topics include strategies for diverting students on a violent trajectory, components of threat assessment policies and procedures, defining and identifying behaviors for assessment screenings and levels of interventions needed to deter acts of violence.